Kitware/CMake/Help/command/execute_process.rst

 The :command:`execute_process` command is a newer more powerful version of :command:`exec_program`, but the old command has been kept for compatibility.
+Both commands run while CMake is processing the project prior to build system generation.
+Use :command:`add_custom_target` and :command:`add_custom_command` to create custom commands that run at build time.